FilipKlaesson/dbo/README.md

         Precision tolerance for floats.
 In case of a "duplicate", randomly sample next query point.
     <b>plot</b>: int
         Plot state every plot number of iteration.
 If n_runs > 1, plot is disabled.

+Runs the optimization algorithm.

+n_runs allow multiple runs of the same optimization setting to simplify regret analysis.
+The output regret.csv reports the mean over the n_runs together with the 95% confidence bound error.
+Plots (except regret analysis plot) are disabled when n_runs > 1.
 </pre>

  ---